All posts

 18 June 2026 · 7 min read

 If you want alternatives to Meetup for finding local events, the short answer is: use Eventbrite for ticketed events, Facebook Events for casual gatherings, Reddit and Discord for niche communities, and Time Out or your local council listings for what's on in your city.
+And if the real reason you used Meetup was to meet people rather than just find something on, FirstMove is the one built for that.
 Most people end up using two or three of these together because no single platform covers everything.

 What can I use instead of Meetup to find local events?